Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

 it will instead immediately continue executing the next expression in its code.

 #### Receiving Messages

 Messages are retrieved from the process mailbox using the *receive clause*.

-The **receive clause** is a construct bounded by the reserved words receive and end, and contains a number of clauses.
+The **receive clause** is a construct bounded by the reserved words **receive** and **end**, and contains a number of **clauses**.

-On executing the receive statement, the first (and oldest) message in the mailbox is pattern-matched against each pattern in the receive expression in turn:
+On executing the receive statement, the oldest message in the mailbox is pattern-matched against each pattern in the receive expression in turn:

 • If a successful match occurs, the message is retrieved from the mailbox,